decisionforce/HACO/README.md

 # Now you can run the training script of HACO in MetaDrive Environment.
 ```
 ## Training HACO
+HACO is designed for teaching AI to learn a generalizable autonomous driving policy efficiently and safely.
+Supported by [MetaDrive](https://github.com/decisionforce/metadrive), the concrete goal of driving tasks is to drive the vehicle to the destination with as fewer collision as possible.
+Also, to prevent driving out of the road which will terminate the episode, please follow the yellow checkpoints indicating navigation information when you are training HACO.

+**Note:** we mask the reward signal for HACO agent, so it is a reward-free method.

 ### Quick Start
 Since the main experiment of HACO takes one hour and requires a steering wheel (Logitech G29), we further provide an